iansealy/webdev-curriculum/en-GB/03 Missing Cat Website/03 Missing Cat Website.md

 ## Save your document and check if it works in a browser! { .save}

-# Step 4: Adding strong text and emphasis { .activity}
+# Step 4: Adding strong text and emphasis { .activity .new-page}

 We really want people to find Felix, so we want to add some *emphasis* to ‘please’.
 We do this with the em tag.